TheODDYSEY/money_transfer_app/README.md

-# 💰 PLP DART WEEK 7 : SwiftPay - Money Transfer App
+# 💰 SwiftPay - Money Transfer App

 A modern, secure, and user-friendly Flutter money transfer application with interactive widgets, custom animations, and a beautiful UI design.